-- 1. Place hands on floor, close to feet, shoulders over wrists
+- 1. Place hands on floor close to feet, shoulders over wrists

-- 2. Hop both feet to plank
+- 2. Hop both legs to plank

 - 3. Hop feet back in

-- 4. Jump up, land with knees bent
+- 4. Jump up, land with knees bent in a squat

 - 5. Repeat

-- ► Shoulders over wrists
+- Shoulders over wrists

-- Brace abs in plank
+- Brace abs when landing in plank

 - Ensure to land with legs bent to absorb impact in muscles not joints

-- ALTERNATE FORWARD LUNGES